yttriumz/notes-foam/index.md

 ## Credits

 This notebook is built with the help of [Foam](https://github.com/foambubble/foam).
-You can read the Foam docs [here](docs/getting-started.md) or from the [official site](https://foambubble.github.io/foam/).
+You can read the Foam documentation [here](foam_doc/getting-started.md) or from the [official site](https://foambubble.github.io/foam/).